Bill Introducing Satellite West Virginia Casinos Passes Senate

 What is a satellite casino?

-The major difference between a regular casino and a satellite casino is the size.
-The latter will have fewer slot machines, fewer table games, and a smaller overall property as well.
+A regular casino and a satellite casino differ mainly in size.
+The latter is characterized by a reduced number of slot machines, table games, and overall property space.

 Legal West Virginia satellite casinos still have a long way to go